CronCats/docs/content/docs/validator-croncat.md

 You can use the nearup tools to install and run Testnet & Guildnet nodes.
 The installation process is described on the official NEAR Github [Nearup Setup](https://github.com/near/nearup)

 You can also use Bootcamp, where you will find a complete guide to installing Mainnet, Testnet and Guildnet nodes [NEAR OSA Bootcamp](https://bootcamp.openshards.io/)

+## Creating a Ping Task via the Web

+The easiest way to create a Ping Task is via the Web version [here](https://cron.cat/create-ping).
+You only need to enter the pool name of your validator.

 ## Ping Script